-There are three or four local pizza chains in Chicago that are well known for Chicago style pizza.
-Probably the best known and most often cited as the place for that style of deep dish pizza is Gino’s East, located just off Michigan Avenue in the Downtown Chicago area called Streeterville.
+Three or four local pizza chains in Chicago are well-known for Chicago-style pizza.
+Gino’s East is probably the best known and most often cited as the place for that style of deep dish pizza, located just off Michigan Avenue in the Downtown Chicago area called Streeterville.
 But you can also get really good pizza at Portillo’s, in the River North neighborhood, Pizzeria Uno and its offshoot, Pizzeria Due (pronounced the Italian way, doo-ay).
 Leona’s, which has a few restaurants in the area, also makes some good pie.

-And then there’s an extreme version of Chicago style pizza called Stuffed Pizza.
+And then there’s an extreme version of Chicago-style pizza called Stuffed Pizza.
 This is not stuffed crust pizza that you’ll find in a major national pizza chain but stuffed pizza.
 Similar to Deep Dish, it has a slightly thinner crust and a lot more toppings.
 It also has a top crust, like a fruit pie.
-A deep dish pizza has all the usual toppings in the same way you would have them on a thin crust pizza except the tomato sauce goes on top to keep the cheese from burning.
+A deep-dish pizza has all the usual toppings like you would have them on a thin-crust pizza except the tomato sauce goes on top to keep the cheese from burning.
 But a stuffed pizza has all the toppings stuffed into the body of the pizza.

 You start with a homemade pizza crust dough.
 In a small bowl, dissolve 2 teaspoons sugar in 1 cup warm water; in a separate small bowl combine one teaspoon active dry yeast, 1/2 cup flour, and 1/2 cup warm water.
 Mix together and let rest in the bowl for about 20 minutes, until foamy.

-Meanwhile, in a medium bowl mix together remaining 2 1/2 cups flour with 1/2 cup cornmeal and 1 1/2 teaspoons salt; remove half of this mixture from bowl and stir 1 cup sugar water into the bowl.
-When well mixed, return second half of flour/cornmeal mixture to the bowl and mix all together; then stir in yeast mixture.
+Meanwhile, in a medium bowl mix together the remaining 2 1/2 cups flour with 1/2 cup cornmeal and 1 1/2 teaspoons salt; remove half of this mixture from the bowl and stir 1 cup sugar water into the bowl.
+When well mixed, return the second half of the flour/cornmeal mixture to the bowl and mix it all together; then stir in the yeast mixture.
 Knead dough on a lightly floured surface until smooth and elastic, about 8 to 12 minutes.
 Place dough in a lightly oiled bowl and cover with plastic wrap.
 Let rise in a warm place until doubled in volume.